• Free shipping on all orders

 divider 9Poodle Facts and Sizes

-Poodles have always been associated with France, but did you know that they actually originated in Germany?
+Poodles have always been associated with France, but did you know that they originated in Germany?
 They were used as hunting dogs and were essentially water retrievers for waterfowl.

 All three sizes of Poodles are highly energetic dogs that need a great deal of exercise, and they love the water.
 They are also considered one of the most intelligent breeds of dogs and make very successful service dogs as well as therapy and guide dogs.